 Head of Communications

 Cornelia is head of communication at Violence Prevention Network.
 She brings over two decades of experience in working on communication concepts for civil society organisations both off- and online.
-As part of our engagement in the EC Radicalisation Awareness Network (RAN) she acts as co-head of communication within the RAN activities.
 Her focus lies especially on extremism, conspiracy narratives and language related issues such as framing and gender.

 Senior Adviser